RoboJackets/ros-training/code/instructions/week7.md

     + Used often to remove noise and to connect close features in a binary images
 - [Contours](#contours)
     + Consists of the edge points of a shape
-    + Has a lot a nice associated functions for finding useful feature information
+    + Has a lot a nice associated functions for finding useful feature information (area, perimeter, circularity, and a couple more)
-        + Area
-        + Perimeter
-        + Circularity